tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 }
 ```

-+++ Reword
 In this example the intent of the three separate authors is apparent.
 The author of the `PayrollLibrary`
 simply wished to afford his users the ability to represent employees at a company.
-The author of
+The author of the
-the `AlgorithmLibrary` simply wished to afford his users the ability to print printable things and
+`AlgorithmLibrary` wished to afford his users the ability to print printable things and needed to write
-needed to write an internal helper method to better organize his code.
-The author of `UserProgram`
+an internal helper method to better organize his code.
+The author of `UserProgram` naievely wished
-naievely wished to combine these reusable components for a simple task.
-However, a subtle behavior
+to combine these reusable components for a simple task.
+However, a subtle behavior of name lookup
-of name lookup in function templates resulted in the termination of employees, rather than the intended
+in function templates resulted in the termination of employees, rather than the intended call to an
+implementation detail.
+This happened because the name of the implementation detail happened to collide
-call to an unimportant implementation detail.
-Recall that the author of `AlgorithmLibrary` is perhaps
+with the name of some irrelevant API in the `Employee` object being processed.
+Recall that the author of
-unaware of the fact that types may exist which are `Stringable` yet interfere with the name he chose for
+`AlgorithmLibrary` is likely unaware of the fact that types may exist which are `Stringable` and yet
-his internal implementation detail.
+interfere with the name he chose for his internal implementation detail.

-+++ Reword:
 The authors of this paper recognize the importance of respecting the original intent of the programmers
 of these components without burying them in the details of defensive template writing.
 These kinds of
 examples will come up frequently and perniciously in codebases which import third party libraries and